 Progress report on the implementation of principles for effective supervisory colleges

-The Basel Committee on Banking Supervision has issued an updated Progress report on the implementation of principles for effective supervisory colleges.
+The Basel Committee on Banking Supervision has today issued a Progress report on the implementation of principles for effective supervisory colleges.